MA Comprehensive Exam

 - Artist or architect (or Anonymous where appropriate)

 - Title or subject of image, or name of building

 - Geographic origin of work if it is relevant

 - Art-historical period, movement or culture (use conventional terms, i.e., Classical Greek; Aztec; Impressionist)

 You should then briefly discuss the work to illuminate its historical significance.
 You can consider such issues as the prevalence, function, and meaningfulness of the work within its culture; the kind and degree of impact this work made upon other artists; or other important issues.
 Try to be as precise as possible.
-Remember you have only three minutes.
+Remember you have only five minutes.